 Can there be any more pressure?

-There is, for 8 million individuals already living with the challenges of Posttraumatic Stress Disorder (PTSD) before the most recent wave of COVID-19 related stressors arrived.
+There are 8 million individuals already living with the challenges of Posttraumatic Stress Disorder (PTSD) before the most recent wave of COVID-19 related stressors arrived.

 The majority of individuals with PSTD already and likely will continue to face even greater challenges as a result of the pandemic.